US unemployment falls to 48-year low in September | AFP - This kiji is

 Unemployment fell to a 48-year-low of 3.7 percent last month from 3.9 percent, an unusually large drop, according to the Labor Department's closely-watched monthly jobs report.

-But economists had expected job creation to slow to 184,000, even with the hurricane impact, from the 270,000 net new positions created in August, which was revised up from the original report.
+Economists had expected job creation to slow to 184,000, even with the hurricane impact, from the 270,000 net new positions created in August.
+Job gains in July and August were revised up a combined 87,000 from the original reports.

 Employees temporarily left unable to work during natural disasters can be left off the government's monthly jobs survey, especially part time workers who receive no pay during the week of the survey, meaning figures can rebound in the month after a storm.